15+ Space Age Inventions and Technologies We Use Everyday

 This list is far from exhaustive and is in no particular order.

 1. Memory foam was originally used to protect astronauts

 Memory foam was first developed by NASA in 1966.
-The original brief was to make customizable seats for astronauts, in order to alleviate, in part, the effects of G-forces during takeoff and landing.
+The original brief was to make customizable seats for astronauts, to alleviate, in part, the effects of G-forces during takeoff and landing.

 Engineers soon realized that the large variability in astronauts' physiques could cause a problem.
 They also noted that their body shapes change as they train.

-This solution was to devise a material that could mold the astronaut's shape and then return to its 'rest' state when not in use, hence the term "memory" foam.
+This solution was to devise a material that could mold the astronaut's shape and then return to its 'rest' state when not used, hence the term "memory" foam.